 In 1709, the governors of both North Carolina and Virginia appointed commissioners to settle this boundary.
 North Carolina appointed Edward Moseley and John Lawson; but Lawson left his deputy, Colonel William Maine, to act for him.
 In 1710, these commissioners met Philip Ludwell and Nathaniel Harrison, commissioners from Virginia, but the Carolina commissioners insisted that the surveying instruments used by the Virginians were not to be trusted, and the meeting broke up without having accomplished anything except the charge from the Virginians that Moseley did not want the line run because he was trading in disputed lands.

-When the commissioners from these two colonies did meet again in March 1728, it was found that the Carolina commissioners had been right in 1710 as to the inaccuracy of the Virginia instruments, and the Virginians frankly admitted it.
+When the commissioners from these two colonies did meet again in March of 1728, it was found that the Carolina commissioners had been right in 1710 as to the inaccuracy of the Virginia instruments, and the Virginians frankly admitted it.

 In this they were joined by Fitzwilliam of Virginia.
-This protest was in writing and was delivered October 6, when they had proceeded 170 miles to the southern branch of the Roanoke River 'and near 50 miles without inhabitants,' which they thought would be far enough for a long time.
+This protest was in writing and was delivered on October 6th, when they had proceeded 170 miles to the southern branch of the Roanoke River 'and near 50 miles without inhabitants,' which they thought would be far enough for a long time.
 To this the two remaining Virginia commissioners, Byrd and Dandridge, sent a written answer, to the effect that their order was to run the line 'as far towards the mountains as they could;' they thought they should go as far as possible so that 'His Majesty's subjects may as soon as possible extend themselves to that natural barrier, as they are certain to do in a few years;' and thought it strange that the North Carolina commissioners should stop 'within two or three days after Mr. Mayo had entered with them near 2,000 acres within five miles of the place where they left off.'

 The North Carolina commissioners, accompanied by Fitzwilliam of Virginia, left on October 8th; but Byrd and Dandridge continued alone, crossing Matrimony creek, "so called from being a little noisy," and saw a little mountain five miles to the northwest "which we named the Wart."